arkolcz/SAN-BOT/README.md

-# SAN-BOT
+# SAN-BOT (OBSOLETE)

 ## Description

-Discord BOT for students from Społeczna Akademia Nauk made with Python
+Discord BOT for students from Społeczna Akademia Nauk made with Python.

+IMPORTANT DISCLAIMER:
+This bot is no longer used, as Społeczna Akademia Nauk site disallowed bot crawlers on their website via robots.txt

 ### Installation
     pip install .